dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 DemographicScenario - A file containing the demographic scenario simulated.
 This follows the structure of the demographic scenario specified in the PReFerSim manual.
 Make sure that this file is also read by PReFerSimParameterFile1 and PReFerSimParameterFile2.

-ThetaHaplotype - Theta of the whole haplotype simulated.
+ThetaHaplotype - Theta (4Nub = 4 * Population size in the present * mutation rate per base pair * number of bases) of the whole haplotype simulated.
 Note that the variant of interest sits on one end of the haplotype and the L values are the distances from the variant of interest to the first difference between a pair of haplotypes.

-RhoHaplotype - Rho of the whole haplotype simulated.
+RhoHaplotype - Rho (4Nub = 4 * Population size in the present * recombination rate per base pair * number of bases) of the whole haplotype simulated.

 NumberOfSites - Number of sites in the haplotype.